pinebit/logboy/design/AutoSchema.md

 - Take into account multiple networks.

 But, for most users the desired experience is this:
-1. For the first time, OBRY creates inital tables per each event:
+1. For the first time, LOGNITE creates inital tables per each event:
 ```sql
 CREATE TABLE NETWORK.TestContract_SomeEvent(
     _id BIGSERIAL PRIMARY KEY,